solidi/hl-mods/workspace/plan/launch.md

 - [ ] [Fix animations](https://github.com/ValveSoftware/halflife/issues/2495) on weapons where possible.
 - [ ] Punch angles for all weapons
 - [ ] Correct all brass shell ejection points
+    - [ ] Use attachment point for each model
 - [ ] Convert throw-hold effect to all other weapons for control
+    - [ ] Knife, Crowbar, Pipe, Wrench
+- [ ] Single shot weapons for semi-auto effect